Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Characterization of squeezed states

-Although the Mandel $\Q$ parameter allows us to distinguish between states with sub- and super-Poissonian statistics, it does not provide information about the extent of squeezing in a direction different than the amplitude.
+Although the Mandel $\Q$ parameter allows us to distinguish between states with sub- and super-Poissonian statistics, it does not provide information about the extent of squeezing in a direction different from the amplitude.
 Concretely, for the phase-squeezed states we encounter when $n > m$, this needs to be extracted from the variance of the quadrature operator \cref{eq:dx_from_s}.
 The angle $\phi$ is given by the direction of minimal squeezing which can be related to the angle of the lobes in phase space as in \cref{eq:lobe_xi}.

-To analyze the squeezing properties of the metastable states, we computed the variance of the quadrature operator along the direction of minimal squeezing for each state.
-The obtained values, presented in Figure \ref{fig:quadratures}(a), represent the average variance over all lobes.
-It is important to note that, due to the rotational symmetry of the system, the quadrature variance and the associated squeezing parameter ($s$) are the same for all lobes.
-Moreover, as the lobes may deviate from pure coherent squeezed states, we performed a fitting procedure to determine the parameter $s$ by matching the steady states with the mixed state given in \cref{eq:steadystate_weak}.
-The results of the fitting process are depicted as markers in the same figure.
-This fitting approach helps to determine the nature of the extreme metastable phases since a lower variance than for coherent states in a given direction does not necessarily indicate that the states are squeezed coherent states.
-In this way, we can assess how closely the numerical steady states resemble the expected mixed-state superposition of symmetrically distributed squeezed coherent states.
+To analyze the squeezing properties of the metastable states, we computed the variance of the quadrature operator in the direction of minimal squeezing for each state.
+The obtained values, presented in \cref{fig:quadratures}(a), represent the average variance over all lobes.
+It is important to note that, due to the rotational symmetry of the system, the quadrature variance and the associated squeezing parameter ($s$) are the same for all lobes (up to numerical precision).
+Moreover, as the lobes are in general mixed states which may deviate from pure coherent squeezed states, we performed a fitting procedure to determine the parameter $s$ by matching the steady states with the mixed state given in \cref{eq:steadystate_weak}.
+The results of the fitting process are depicted as markers in \cref{fig:quadratures}(a).
+This fitting approach helps determine the nature of the extreme metastable phases since a lower variance than for coherent states in a given direction does not necessarily indicate that the states are squeezed coherent states.
+In this way, we can assess how closely the numerical steady states resemble the expected mixed-state superposition of symmetrically distributed squeezed coherent states in \cref{eq:squeezed_state}.